vborghe/Neurobio_Lang/_sources/syllabus.md

 Syllabus
 =======================

+######  Instructor:
+Dr. Valentina Borghesani - Centre de recherche de l'Institut universitaire de gériatrie de Montréal; Department of Psychology, Université de Montréal,
+* email: valentina(dot)borghesani[(at)gmail(dot)com
+* website: valentina.borghesani.org

 ######  Prerequisites:
 xxxxxx

 ###### Learning Outcomes:
-To learn how brain imaging techniques can be applied to psycholinguistic research, and the potential pitfalls of doing so To learn to evaluate brain imaging studies of language in terms of their scientific and methodological aspects
+xxxxxx

 ###### Tools
+Throughout the course we will be using the following tools:
-This jupyterbook and all the links here provided Ad-hoc slack channel (coming up)
+* This jupyterbook and all the links here provided
+* Ad-hoc slack channel (coming up)
-Zoom
+* Zoom
-GoogleDrive
+* GoogleDrive
+Please contact the instructor if you have any issue of access/availability with any of these software/platforms.

 ###### Schedule-driven grading
 All students start the course with 100 points, and lose 2 points for every assignment that they don’t complete, discussion they don't participate in, syncronous meeeting they don't attend.